anki-geo/ultimate-geography/CONTRIBUTING.md

 1. Install Pipenv with `pip install pipenv`.
    - If the `pip` executable is not available, try `pip3 install pipenv` instead.
 1. In the root directory of your fork, run `pipenv install` to install Brain Brew and its dependencies in a new virtual environment.
+1. Generate note model templates with `pipenv run generate_templates`.
 1. You can now run this deck's Brain Brew recipes with `pipenv run brain_brew run recipes/<filename>.yaml`.
-   - Alternatively, run `pipenv run build` to build the deck for Anki with the `source_to_anki.yaml` recipe.
+   - Alternatively, run `pipenv run build` to both generate the templates and build the deck for Anki with the `source_to_anki.yaml` recipe.

 ### Brain Brew recipes